bsplku/MEMA-CCA/README.md

 *

 ## CCA in leave-one-subject-out cross validation:
+* To test the statistical significance of the relationship between fMRI and behavior data
+  * In the test set (n=1), canonical variates and their respective canonical correlations were created using coefficients from the CCA performed in the training set (n=10-1)
 #### Requirement:
 * Install MATLAB (>2014a) on your own PC
 #### Download sample data: